American Airlines plans to take off soon with a $1.6 billion renovation of two LAX terminals.

 Jeffrey Katzenberg’s latest investment is a digital and mobile privacy security company.

 Rob McDougall on his healthy respect for customers

 The purchase of High Times magazine by a special purpose acquisition company has unraveled, but High Times Holding Corp. still plans to go public.

-Passenger traffic at Los Angeles International Airport rose 6.6 percent in March – including a nearly 12 percent jump in international travelers – and was up 6 percent for the first quarter, according to figures released April 26 by airport officials.
+Passenger traffic at Los Angeles International Airport rose 3.2 percent in July compared to last year and was up 4.8 percent for the seven months of this year, according to figures released Aug.
+28 by airport officials.